bobbyshaw/tomrobertshaw.net/presentations-and-podcasts.md

 ## Cognitive Commerce

 With the cross-over of knowledge between ecommerce and machine learning, it was great to discuss on the [Future Commerce](http://www.futurecommerce.fm/) podcast what this could lead to.

+I was also privileged to speak at the official Magento Imagine conference on [How to Beat the Competition with Cognitive Commerce](https://speakerdeck.com/meanbee/beating-the-competition-with-cognitive-commerce).

 ## Entrepreneurship